lucidm/i2lcd/examples/c-linux/README.md

   definiton to C header file.

-* lcdtest - simple test using brighness and contrast manipulation which shows current value of those parameters on the display.
+* lcdbricontest - simple test using brighness and contrast manipulation which shows current value of those parameters on the display.

+* lcdtest - simple test of the display

 ## Library - i2lcd subdirectory